Friday, April 26, 2013

 Tip 2: Staging Your Furniture

 Once the applicable office environments have been properly prepped it will be time to receive your new furniture.
 In most cases, furniture delivery only includes a curbside service unless otherwise specified and requested.
 If you've opted for curbside delivery it will be your responsibility to bring your new office desks or seating into your business.
 As most work environments are limited on space, it's incredibly important to dictate a staging area to get your installation plan situated.
 Once you've made a plan, you'll be able to un carton and pre build major components and move them into your space.
-With larger items like conference tables, it's best to stage and build out products in the main area to minimize heavy lifting and dangerous carries down the hallway!
+With larger items like a conference table, it's best to stage and build out products in the main area to minimize heavy lifting and dangerous carries down the hallway!
 Another important benefit of the staging area is organization.
 You'll be surprised at just how much debris and cartoning comes along with a major furnishing makeover.
 The staging area will provide an excellent place to organize parts and instructions for your project.

 Tip 3: Helpful Tools

 While several of the top office furniture collections for home and business use come standard with the tools needed for installation, some do not.
-Lines like the Marque series of OFM Reception Desks actually require no tools at all for assembly!
+Lines like the Marque OFM Reception Desk collection actually require no tools at all for assembly!
 Regardless of the furniture you purchase and what's included arming yourself with a few basic tools will make your job much easier.
 A box cutter is great for getting into cardboard packaging and removing pallet straps for larger furniture like the reception desks mentioned above.
 A screwdriver is also nice to have on hand for obvious reasons.
 A multi purpose driver with a variety of bit options can be purchased for around $10 and will pay for itself over a variety of projects.
 The last essential item needed is a decent set of allen wrenches.
 Everything from executive office chairs to small computer desks feature some form of allen related component.
 In most cases, the included allen wrench will work okay but a back up set is always advised as you might be over zealous and strip your one and only wrench!
 It's never fun to stop a project midway for a trip to the local hardware store.
 Additional tools like power drills are nice to have but not necessary in most cases.
 Any reputable manufacturer will be happy to recommend helpful tools for any specific project.